altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "During the past 4 attempts, the empire tried raiding at night and laying siege..."<br/>

-They are in this situation right now because those attempts failed.
+They are in this situation right now because those attempts failed.<br/>

-The fort was excellent and the enemy commander was brilliant too.
+The fort was excellent and the enemy commander was brilliant too.<br/>

 Regis complained: